NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call The Worm.md

 **Prerequisites** Worm Caller Dedication
 * * *
-You gain [[Spells/Summon Animal|Summon Animal]], heightened to 9th rank, as an innate primal spell that you can cast once per day, but can only summon a [[Purple Worm|Purple Worm]].
+You gain [[Summon Animal|Summon Animal]], heightened to 9th rank, as an innate primal spell that you can cast once per day, but can only summon a [[Purple Worm|Purple Worm]].
 At 20th level, you can summon an elite purple worm instead.

 *Source: Pathfinder #194: Cult of the Cave Worm*
 *OGL*